sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

     #   provide_context=True
     # )

-    # The "parallel-isolated" decompose option will convert dlt
+    # The "parallel-isolated" decompose option will convert data_load_tool
     # resources into parallel Airflow tasks, except the
     # first one, which will be executed before any other tasks.
     # In this mode, all the tasks will use separate pipeline states.